01musician/fuc/docker-kubernetes.md

 ##### kubelet
 An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.

+##### kubelet basics
+The common format of a kubectl command is: kubectl action resource.

 ##### kube-proxy
 kube-proxy is a network proxy that runs on each node in your cluster, implementing part of the Kubernetes Service concept.